The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 In addition, an effective onboarding process also allows for aligning expectations for both managers and employees.
 Your onboarding team needs to ensure that your new joiners feel occupied in their first weeks on the job to make them feel relevant and useful right away.

-There should be a two or three-week plan to align the expectations for the role a new employee will take and set them on track in what needs to be accomplished.
+A two- or three-week plan should align the expectations for a new employee’s role and set them on track with what needs to be accomplished.

 One of the ways you can improve your onboarding process is by promoting your company’s culture to your new hires.
 This allows them to align their values with your organization and set the groundwork for future engagement.